 Fresh Eleutherine americana M. are cleaned of roots, leaves, and soil that are still attached.
 Then wash it clean.
-Eleutherine americana M. that have been washed using clean water, then cut using an Eleutherine americana M. cutting machine.
-Then the Eleutherine americana M. are placed in the pan.
+Eleutherine americana M. that have been washed using clean water, then cut using an Eleutherine americana M. are placed in the pan.
 The Eleutherine americana M. slices on the baking sheet will then be put in the oven to dry.
 Eleutherine americana M. were oven-baked for 40minutes at a temperature below 70°C.